Birth Coach Method Code of Ethics

 BCM mission is to empower expectant parents and professionals who lead them throughout the journey of pregnancy and birth.
 We teach birth professionals to integrate the coaching principles and strategies, used by coaches in a variety of fields, into the field of birth support.
 Integrating coaching into birth support is the pathway to patient/client-centered maternal care, which allows birth clients to overcome internal resistances and challenges, and optimally conduct themselves during birth.
 In addition, the coaching process involves helping your clients distinguish truth from myths and fears from reality about pregnancy and birth.
 This type of care allows expectant mothers and their families to make choices based on their belief systems, individual needs, personal goals, strengths and skills, and with consideration of their areas of challenge.
 It elicits women’s accountability to their own process, with no attachment to the outcomes.
 Birth Coach Methods strives to lead pregnancy and birth support based on mutual respect, mutual trust, mutual growth, and partnership.

-BCM values emphasize client-centered relationships and partnership between birth coaches and expectant parents who engage in a thought-provoking and creative process.
+BCM values emphasize client-centered relationships and partnerships between birth coaches and expectant parents who engage in a thought-provoking and creative process.
 This engagement inspires the clients to maximize their personal choices and solutions, which are physiologically, mentally and emotionally appropriate for pregnancy and birth, and to pursue their desired pregnancy and birth experiences with respect to their health.

 BCM values the non-invasive, non-stressing physiological approach with respect to clients’ personal beliefs and choices.
 All expectant parents are treated with fairness, kindness and a nonbias recognition of their unique beliefs, wishes and inherent value of every individual.
 BCM practitioners assume responsibility and accountability for individual judgments and actions.